andris-zalitis/MONActivityIndicatorView/README.md

 **Option 3**

-MONActivityIndicatorViewDelegate provides the method `activityIndicatorView:circleBackgroundColorAtIndex:`, which you can implement in your delegate.
+MONActivityIndicatorViewDelegate provides the method `activityIndicatorView:dotColorAtIndex:`, which you can implement in your delegate.

 ``` objective-c
 @interface ViewController : UIViewController <MONActivityIndicatorViewDelegate>
 @end

 @implementation ViewController